juntyr/compression-safeguards/README.md

 **TLDR:** You can use EBCC to bound a (globally constant) pointwise absolute or range-relative error, for which EBCC uses efficient residual compression.
 Use `compression-safeguards` to guarantee a variety of safety requirements, for *any* compressor, including EBCC.

 > Huang, L., Fusco, L., Scheidl, F., Zibell, J., Sprenger, M. A., Schemm, S., & Hoefler, T. (2025).
 Error bounded compression for weather and climate applications. *arXiv*.
 Available from: [doi:10.48550/arxiv.2510.22265](https://doi.org/10.48550/arxiv.2510.22265).

+#### LC

+[LC](https://github.com/burtscher/LC-framework) is a framework for building custom lossless and lossy error-bounded compressors from an extensive collection of components.
+LC takes particular care with handling all edge cases of floating point lossy compression correctly and reproducibly across both CPU and GPU implementations.
+The framework is written in C and C++ with Python scripts that search for an optimal compressor pipeline, either exhaustively or using a genetic algorithm.

+LC implements lossy error-bounded compression by providing specific quantizers for absolute / relative / pointwise normalised error bounds.
+During decompression, these quantizers can optionally decorrelate the resulting compression error by randomising the decompressed values within their quantisation bins.

+**TLDR:** You can use LC to build a custom compressor with guaranteed error bounds across different CPUs and GPUs.
+Use `compression-safeguards` to guarantee a variety of safety requirements, including arbitrary combinations of different error bounds, for *any* compressor, including those created with LC.

+> Fallin, A., & Burtscher, M. (2024).
+Lessons learned on the path to guaranteeing the error bound in lossy quantizers. *arXiv*.
+Available from: [doi:10.48550/arxiv.2407.15037](https://doi.org/10.48550/arxiv.2407.15037).

 ### Preserving Quantities of Interest